-It’s been 45 years since the first Earth Day launched the modern environmental movement as we know it, affecting change through a mix of education, public policy and innovative campaigns.
+It’s been 51 years since the first Earth Day launched the modern environmental movement as we know it, affecting change through a mix of education, public policy, and innovative campaigns.

 Artists like Maná have long been imbuing this vital message into their music.
 The Mexican pop-rockers are among the greenest musical artists around, having launched their Selva Negra foundation in 1995, which tackles everything from deforestation to rescuing endangered sea turtles.
-It's no coincidence they're synchronizing the release of their new studio album, Cama Incendiada, on Earth Day week.
+It's no coincidence that in 2015, they synchronized the release of their studio album, Cama Incendiada, on Earth Day week.